sferik/twitter-ruby/README.md

 ### Configuration

 The Faraday middleware stack is now fully configurable and is exposed as a `Faraday::Builder` which can be manipulated in place:

     Twitter.middleware.insert_after Twitter::Response::RaiseClientError, CustomMiddleware

 Likewise, the middleware stack can be replaced in it's entirety:

-    Twitter.middleware = Faraday::Builder.new(&Proc.new { |builder|
+    Twitter.middleware = Faraday::Builder.new(&Proc.new{|builder|
       # Specify a middleware stack here
     })

 As part of these configuration changes we've removed `adapter` configuration.
 If you would like to change the adapter used, you can do so by setting Faraday's `default_adapter`:

     Faraday.default_adapter = :some_other_adapter

 The adapter can also be configured as part of the middleware stack:

     Twitter.middleware = Faraday::Builder.new(&Proc.new { |builder|
       # Specify a middleware stack here
       builder.adapter :some_other_adapter
     })

+The `proxy` and `user_agent` configuration have also been removed.
+These can be set via the `connection_options` configuration.

+    Twitter.connection_options[:proxy] = 'http://erik:sekret@proxy.example.com:8080'
+    Twitter.connection_options[:headers][:user_agent] = 'Custom User Agent'

 ### Authentication